 Implementing solutions to address climate change is important to the future of our company, customers, consumers and our shared world.

 Climate change could have an impact on the quantity and quality of agricultural raw materials available for our products; create weather patterns that impact our ability to operate our facilities and supply chain; as well as impact the availability and quality of water.
-These potential challenges to our business make GHG emission reductions a priority for PepsiCo.
+The impact of climate change could also adversely affect the communities that we operate in and source from due to possible agricultural uncertainty.
+These potential challenges to our business and the community make GHG emission reductions a priority for PepsiCo.

 We believe industry and governments should commit to science-based action to keep global temperature increases to 2˚ Celsius above pre-industrial levels, as described by the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.Our goal to reduce absolute GHG emissions across our value chain by at least 20 percent by 2030, part of our Performance with Purpose (PwP) 2025 agenda, was made within this science-based context.

 Achieving our 20 percent absolute reduction goal will require programs in both our own direct operations (to reduce Scope 1 and 2 GHG emissions) and in our value chain (to reduce Scope 3 emissions).
 Our current and future efforts to reduce Scope 1 and 2 emissions build on the groundwork we laid during our first generation of Performance with Purpose goals.
 Between 2006 and 2015, we implemented projects across our legacy operations that improved energy efficiency by nearly 18 percent.
 For our new goal, we have expanded the scope of our GHG emission reduction work to encompass our business as it exists today, a larger and more complex operational footprint.

-While we continue to progress on reducing GHG emissions within our operations, we know that our greatest opportunity for progress lies in reductions outside of our direct operations – our Scope 3 emissions, which account for approximately 92 percent of our carbon footprint.
+While we continue to progress on reducing GHG emissions within our direct operations, we know that our greatest opportunity for progress lies in reductions outside of our direct operations – our Scope 3 emissions, which account for approximately 92 percent of our carbon footprint.
 For PepsiCo, these emissions originate from farming, packaging manufacture, and third-party transportation, among other sources.

-In determining the methodology behind our Scope 3 emissions reduction, we projected our Scope 3 emissions to 2030 based on the best available business as usual growth estimates.
+In determining the methodology behind our Scope 3 emissions reduction tracking, we projected our Scope 3 emissions to 2030 based on the best available business as usual growth estimates.
 We also determined what our Scope 3 emissions should be in 2030 if we reduced 20 percent against our 2015 baseline.
 The difference between these two trajectories is our best estimate of our target reduction amount for Scope 3 emissions.
 We believe this is conservative, as we do not expect our emissions to grow in a business as usual manner.

-Going forward, our plan to reduce Scope 3 emissions includes continuing to improve vending and cooler efficiencies, increasing recycled content in packaging materials, developing alternative packaging materials, reducing GHG emissions in our agricultural supply chain, and importantly, incorporating environmentally-conscious design into our product development process.
+Going forward, our plan to reduce Scope 3 emissions includes continuing to improve vending and cooler efficiencies, increasing recycled content in packaging materials, developing alternative packaging materials, reducing GHG emissions in our agricultural supply chain, and importantly, increasingly incorporating environmentally-conscious design into our product development process.